 Stainless Steel Nails: Stainless steel nails are preferred for slate and tile roofs.
 Copper nails offer additional algae and mildew prevention and reduction opportunities.

 Galvanized Nails: Galvanized nails are commonly used in asphalt shingles that withstand rust better than other nails because of their outer zinc coating.

 Roofing Nails by Size

 Roofing nails typically measure between 1 and 6 inches or the shank (nail length).
-The shank itself is twisted with a diamond shape tip.
+The shank itself is twisted with a diamond-shaped tip.
 This allows the nail to bite into and pierce wood or other materials in a more efficient matter, even allowing this gentleman to drive it in with his hand.

 There are two shank types commonly used; ring shanks and smooth shanks.
-Ring shanks have a larger head and are used in areas where high wind is prone.
+Ring shanks have a larger head and are used in areas where the high wind is prone.
 Smooth shank nails are the nails most used in roofing because they are less expensive than ring shank nails.
 However, they are also weaker and should not be used in areas with high wind conditions.